Rockwell ArmorBlock 5000 I/O – Web Server Vulnerabilities

 Do now

-0/3HARDENINGImplement network segmentation: restrict network access to the ArmorBlock 5000 I/O to only authorized engineering workstations and control systems
+0/2WORKAROUNDRestrict network access to the ArmorBlock 5000 web interface using firewall rules; only allow connections from authorized engineering workstations and HMI servers

-WORKAROUNDDisable or restrict the web server interface if not required for your operations
+WORKAROUNDDisable or isolate the web server on ArmorBlock 5000 devices if it is not required for normal operations

 CVEs (2)